albertrml/alura-cursos/android/Guias/Assynchronous local backend.md

 ```
 ## 4. Hilt - Dependency Injection

-Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
-Doing manual dependency injection requires you to construct every class and its dependencies by hand, and to use containers to reuse and manage dependencies.
+Hilt is a dependency injection (DI) library for Android that simplifies the process of managing dependencies by reducing the boilerplate code associated with manual dependency injection.
+Manual dependency injection involves constructing each class and its dependencies manually and using containers to manage and reuse these dependencies.

-Hilt provides a standard way to use DI in your application by providing containers for every Android class in your project and managing their lifecycles automatically.
+Hilt provides a standardized approach to implementing DI in Android applications by offering containers for each Android class in the project.
+It also automatically manages the lifecycles of these containers, ensuring efficient resource management and simplifying the dependency injection process.

 ### Dependencies
 Considering we have already imported KSP, the first step is to add the hilt-android-gradle-plugin to your project's root build.gradle file: